MrMafora/Snap_Lotto/attached_assets/README.md

 # Attached Assets Directory

-This directory contains essential assets used by the Snap Lotto application:
+This directory contains essential files required by the application.

+## Contents
-1. **essential_docs/** - Important documentation and Excel templates
+- Excel templates for data import
-   * Latest lottery data templates
-   * Configuration documentation
-   * Reference materials

-2. **lottery_images/** - Contains lottery-specific images
-   * Lottery results images
-   * Official lottery data screenshots
+- Documentation files
+- Other static assets needed by the application

 *Last updated: May 3, 2025*